 - Set up an accounting software like Quickbooks which tracks your mileage, stores all your receipts, analyses your bank transactions and automatically generates the numbers you need for your tax return;

 - Allocate specific time on a regular basis to bringing your bookkeeping up to date.

 The Chancellor has announced a VAT reduction for the hospitality industry as part of Coronavirus measures, cutting VAT from 20% to 5% between the 15 July 2020 and 12 January 2021.
 This applies to hotel and B&B accommodation, so if you are VAT registered, you can (but are not legally obliged to) reduce the VAT you are charging to your visitor.
 Read more about the 5% VAT cut here.

 Whilst a regular residential rental is not subject to VAT, holiday let rentals do fall into the VAT rules.
 That means depending on your Airbnb income you may need to register for VAT.

-Therefore if your income (not profit) from Airbnb reaches this threshold you will be required to register for VAT and charge an additional 20% to your customers.
+Therefore, if your income (not profit), from Airbnb reaches this threshold, you are required to register for VAT and charge an additional 20% to your customers.

 It is worth noting that all your rents will be subject to the 20% VAT charge, not just those collected above the VAT registration threshold.